MicrosoftDocs/CSIDev-Public/csidevdocs-public/Articles/signoff.md

 > [!NOTE]
 > **Web API chains (On-Behalf-Of) is not supported by Azure AD B2C.**
 >
 > Many architectures include a web API that needs to call another downstream web API, both secured by Azure AD B2C.
-This scenario is common in native clients that have a web API back end, which in turn calls a Microsoft online service such as the Azure AD Graph API.
+This
 >
 > This chained web API scenario can be supported by using the OAuth 2.0 JWT Bearer Credential grant, otherwise known as the On-Behalf-Of flow.
 However, the On-Behalf-Of flow is not currently implemented in Azure AD B2C.